niitiisha/StockZenith/README.md

 ## 📄 License

-© 2024 Ranvijay Kumar.
+© MIT Licensed.
 All rights reserved.

-This project is the intellectual property of Ranvijay Kumar.
+This project is Licensed under the MIT License.
 Unauthorized copying, distribution, or use is strictly prohibited.